UNITED REFUGEES

 First session is mostly for getting acquainted with each other.
 So tell not only about yourself and ask a specialist, you have been referred from GZA, about his\her\their education and how exactly he\she\they can help you.
 You both will find a better way to support you.
 Remember responsibility for your health relies on you, firstly.

-People living with HIV
+Refugees Living with HIV

 HIV-TREATMENT